MrWint/winter/writeup/writeup.md

 >
 > [Segments](https://en.wikipedia.org/wiki/Memory_segmentation) are chunks of memory, at most 64kB in size, which were typically assigned different roles: there are typically one or multiple code segments holding the program code, a data segment holding the work memory for any data the program stores, and a stack segment to hold the values which are put on the stack.
 > Those segments can be considered independent parts of the memory, and to interact with something from another segment, you would need a far pointer, consisting of both a segment and offset within that segment, whereas for referencing something within a segment a near pointer using only the offset is sufficient.
+>
-> Under the hood, the memory is still one linear chunk, and the resulting memory address of a far pointer is simply segment * 16 + offset.
+> Under the hood, the memory is still one linear chunk, and the resulting memory address of a far pointer is simply `segment * 16 + offset`.
 > That means segments can technically overlap with different segment-offset pairs pointing to the same physical address, but conventionally they were chosen to be distinct blocks.

 The resources are all tabulated in a simple header structure, in entries of 22 bytes each.